How and When to Dose Phytoplankton in a Reef Aquarium: Guidelines for Providing Nutrition to Corals

 1. Determine the appropriate dosage:

-The appropriate dosage of phytoplankton will depend on the size of your aquarium, the number of corals and filter feeders, and the existing nutrient levels in your tank.
+The number of the phytoplânkton required will depend on the size of the aquarium, the number of the corals and of the filter feeders and of the present level of nutrients in the tank.
 It is important not to overfeed, as this can lead to an increase in nutrient levels and negatively impact the water quality.
 Start with a small dosage and gradually increase until you find the appropriate amount for your tank.

 2. Choose the right type of phytoplankton: